Does Carhartt Shrink? The Truth About Carhartt Durability

 Original Duck Canvas / Brown Duck (Heavy Woven Cotton)

-The original Carhartt fabric is duck canvas — a heavy, tightly woven cotton cloth classified in the United States by weight in ounces per square yard and by a graded number system where numbers run in reverse of weight (a number 4 canvas is heavier than a number 10).
+Carhartt duck canvas is the original Carhartt fabric — a heavy, tightly woven cotton cloth classified in the United States by weight in ounces per square yard and by a graded number system.
+The numbered grading system runs in reverse of weight: a lower number means heavier fabric.
+A number 4 duck canvas is heavier than a number 10 duck canvas.
 The term “duck” itself comes from the Dutch word doek, meaning cloth.
-Carhartt’s duck canvas has historically weighed 12 ounces per square yard or heavier, making it substantially denser than standard cotton weaves.
+Carhartt duck canvas has historically weighed 12 ounces per square yard or heavier, making it substantially denser than standard cotton weaves.

-Unlike plain canvas, duck canvas uses a tight plain weave construction with no open gaps in the structure, meaning the threads are packed more densely.
-This tight weave gives Carhartt duck its signature stiffness and durability — and also means less room for the fabric to relax during washing, which contributes to more pronounced shrinkage when it does occur.
+Unlike plain canvas, duck canvas uses a tight plain weave construction with no open gaps in the structure.
+The threads are packed more densely, which gives Carhartt duck its signature stiffness and durability.
+This tight weave also means less room for the fabric to relax during washing — and that contributes to more pronounced shrinkage when it does occur.

-Historically, Carhartt’s duck canvas items were NOT pre-washed.
+Historically, Carhartt duck canvas items were NOT pre-washed.
 They were deliberately sold oversized because both the manufacturer and the buyer understood that a significant first-wash shrinkage was coming.
-That sizing practice is why vintage Carhartt Detroit Jackets in unwashed condition look and feel enormous compared to their modern counterparts.
+That sizing practice explains why vintage Carhartt Detroit Jackets in unwashed condition look and feel enormous compared to their modern counterparts.

 Modern Carhartt has shifted most of its duck canvas line to pre-washed or garment-washed processing.
 Check the sewn-in label before purchasing.
 The shrinkage difference between the two is substantial: